Montecristo (cigar): Cuban Montecristo

 The Montecristo No. 2 is the most popular cigar in the world market.
 In 2004 the Edmundo was added, a large robusto-sized cigar named for the hero of Dumas' The Count of Monte Cristo, Edmond Dantès.

 The Montecristo No. 4 is the best selling Cuban cigar.
 It is a one-half to one hour's smoke, and is generally considered to be an excellent starting point for those new to Cuban cigars.
 The Montecristo No. 4 was the preferred cigar of Argentine revolutionary leader Ernesto "Che" Guevara.

 Montecristo is regularly chosen to be featured in Habanos SA's annual Edición Limitada selection of cigars with a darker vintage wrapper, and issues numerous limited editions of cigars for special occasions, anniversaries, the annual Festival del Habano, charities, etc.

 In 2007, a cigar called the Edmundo Dantes Conde 109 was released as a part of Habanos' regional edition series.
 All regional edition series boxes are numbered and the productions are limited.
 It uses a Montecristo blend and is believed to have a different name because of trademark right problems in Mexico.
 At the IX Festival de Habano, Habanos SA announced Montecristo No. 4 Reserva Cosecha 2002.
-This cigar is rolled in the exact same vitola as the Montecristo No. 4, and features Vuelta Abajo tobacco from the 2002 crop aged a minimum of five years before being rolled into the cigar.
+This cigar is rolled in exactly the same vitola as the Montecristo No. 4, and features Vuelta Abajo tobacco from the 2002 crop aged a minimum of five years before being rolled into the cigar.
 Only 5,000 black lacquered cases are available and each case is numbered.

 A new, lighter-bodied line was released at the XI Festival del Habano in February 2009.
 The planned name for the new line had been Sport, but because of EU regulations prohibiting marketing tobacco with sports imagery, the name was changed to Open with vitola names inspired by sports such as golf and yachting.